tomjoht/tomjoht.github.io/pages/general/advertising.md

 ### Newsletter summaries {#newsletter_summaries}

 I sent out two newsletters per week (usually on Tuesdays and Thursdays) to 6,200+ email subscribers.
 I also post the newsletter content on my blog and share the link on Linkedin and Twitter.
-The newsletter has an average open rate of about 35%, meaning of the 6,200 people who receive the newsletter, about 2,200 actually open the email.
+The newsletter has an average open rate of about 35%, meaning of the 6,200 people who receive the newsletter, about 2,200 open the email.
 Here's an example of a newsletter summary:

 <figure><img style="max-width: 600px" src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/sponsorsummarynewsletter.png" alt="Newsletter summary" /><figcaption>Newsletter summary -- a good summary has a call to action at the end</figcaption></figure>

 These newsletters contain summaries of the latest happenings in tech comm, such as articles, tools, issues, or other matters.
 I also include links to my latest posts as well.
 You can see a list of previous newsletters on my [newsletter category](/category-newsletter/).
 Sponsored summaries have the word "(Sponsor)" in parentheses in the title.

 Each newsletter typically has 4 article summaries + 1 sponsor summary.
-The sponsor summary is a 2 paragraph chunk of text that you provide, describing your product, service, event, etc. Whatever you want the tech writer world to know about, you can share it in this summary.
+The sponsor summary is a two-paragraph chunk of text that you provide, describing your product, service, event, etc. Whatever you want the tech writer world to know about, you can share it in this summary.
 I might lightly edit the summary for style to fit the newsletter.

 Each newsletter summary gets an average of 75 clicks.
 The cost for a newsletter summary is $100 per newsletter, or 10 newsletter summaries for $900.

-## Newsletter banners {#newsletter_banners}
+### Newsletter banners {#newsletter_banners}

-The newsletters also feature banner ads.
-These are 540px wide by 70px tall in size.
+The newsletters also feature banner ads that are 540px wide by 70px tall in size.
 The banner ads intersperse the newsletter summaries as shown in the following image:

 <figure><img style="max-width: 600px" src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/newsletterbanneradsexample.png" alt="Newsletter banner ads" /><figcaption>Newsletter banner ads -- the image receives a visual focus because the newsletter summaries are all text</figcaption></figure>